JackGittes/JackGittes.github.io/_pages/about.md

 Education
 ======
-- 2017/09 - Present, Institute of Semiconductors, CAS, Beijing, Ph.D.
-Candidate
+- 2017/09 - Present, Institute of Semiconductors (CAS), **Ph.D.
+Candidate**
   - In ISCAS, Zhao is instructed by Prof. Nanjian Wu who leads a team developing vision chips.
 The vision chip targets ultra-low power near-sensor visual information processing.
 Zhao cooperates with his colleagues to deploy convolutional neural networks on the vision chip by low-bitwith quantization and structured pruning.

-- 2013/09 - 2017/07, University of Science and Technology of China, Hefei, Anhui, China, Bachelor
+- 2013/09 - 2017/07, University of Science and Technology of China, **Bachelor**
-  - In USTC, Zhao majored in applied physics that delivers the beauty and simplicity of the nature, encouraging him to turn his interest to engineering area.
+  - In USTC, Zhao majored in applied physics.

+- 2010/09 - 2012/10, University of Science and Technology of China, **Dropping out**
+  - Mathematics